eclipse-osee/org.eclipse.osee/docs/OSEE/Coverage/Users_Guide/Usage.md

 Methods.
 In Coverage Navigator, select "Configure Coverage Methods", select the Branch and choose the Coverage Package to configure.
 An XML representation will show of the current coverage methods.
-New methods can be created by adding a new <option> item.
+New methods can be created by adding a new {option} item.
 Deleting one can be performed the same way.
 NOTE: Existing Coverage Items that have a deleted Coverage Method will remain unchanged until the user changes them.